trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### The IB GatewayCopy Location

 As an alternative to TWS for API users, IBKR also offers IB Gateway  (IBGW).
 From the perspective of an API application, IB Gateway and TWS  are identical; both represent a server to which an API client  application can open a socket connection after the user has  authenticated.
 With either application (TWS or IBGW), the user must  manually enter their username and password into a login window.
 For  security reasons, a headless session of TWS or IBGW without a GUI is not supported.
-From the user’s perspective, IB Gateway may be advantageous  because it is a lighter application which consumes about 40% fewer  resources.
+From the userÃ¢â‚¬â„¢s perspective, IB Gateway may be advantageous  because it is a lighter application which consumes about 40% fewer  resources.

 Both TWS and IBGW were designed to be restarted daily.
 This is necessary to perform functions such as re-downloading contract  definitions in cases where contracts have been changed or new contracts  have been added.
 Beginning in version 974+ both applications offer an  autorestart feature that allows the application to restart daily without user intervention.
 With this option enabled, TWS or IBGW can  potentially run from Sunday to Sunday without re-authenticating.
 After  the nightly server reset on Saturday night it will be necessary to again enter security credentials.

 The advantages of TWS over IBGW is  that it provides the end user with many tools (Risk Navigator,  OptionTrader, BookTrader, etc) and a graphical user interface which can  be used to monitor an account or place orders.
 For beginning API users,  it is recommended to first become acquainted with TWS before using IBGW.

-**For simplicity, this guide will mostly refer to the TWS although the reader should understand that for the TWS API’s purposes, TWS and IB Gateway  are synonymous.**
+**For simplicity, this guide will mostly refer to the TWS although the reader should understand that for the TWS APIÃ¢â‚¬â„¢s purposes, TWS and IB Gateway  are synonymous.**

 ## Pacing LimitationsCopy Location

 Pacing Limitations with regards to the TWS API are based on the number of  requests submitted by a client connection.
-A “request” is a  user-submitted query to retrieve some form of data.
+A Ã¢â‚¬Å“requestÃ¢â‚¬Â is a  user-submitted query to retrieve some form of data.

 An example of a request is a query to retrieve [live watchlist data](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#watchlist-data).
 While you may make a single request for market data, you will receive  market data until the subscription is cancelled or your session is  disconnected.
 Only the original request to begin the flow of data will  contribute to the pacing limitation.